Department of Land Administration and Management

 This is a 3 years program

-The general entrance requirements at University level shall apply with applicants meeting the following specified entrance requirements:
+The general entrance requirements at the university level shall apply with applicants meeting the following specified entrance requirements:

 - One must have sat and passed at level A1 or its equivalent with the following subject cluster combinations: (Maths, Physics, and Chemistry); (Maths, Chemistry, Biology); (Maths, Computer Science, Economics); (Maths, Economics, Geography); (History, Economics, and Geography); Construction and where possible, some background in Business and accounting.

 - Or any degree holder in any field.
 Credit transfer is subject to approval by the Senate.

-Private sponsored students must meet minimum university entry qualification.
+Privately sponsored students must meet minimum university entry qualifications.
 Selection and admission to the programme will be based on the availability of vacancies/space.